 Teamwork is actively showing customers that they're always working with this product roadmap.
 Their roadmap solution is for current customers wondering what's to come and potential release dates.
 Plus, these latest updates can act as a selling point for customers considering their solution over the competition.

-Brawl Stars: the one that’s fun!
+Brawl Stars—the one that’s fun!

 We're branching away from SaaS for a moment to take a look at how the B2C world creates release notes.
 The gaming industry is massive, and many industries can learn a lot from the communities they're building and the enjoyment they're plugging into development updates.

-Brawl Stars is an incredible example of how release notes can be done well and come in different content forms.
+Brawl Stars is an incredible example of how notes of release can be done well and come in different content forms.
 The game goes through drastic updates and communicates these via a Youtube series: Brawl Talk.
 The video is a combination of informative and educational while staying true to their brand and appeasing their fans and followers.

 Think about ways your own business can take the engagement strategy, energy, and ultimately fun.
 They're plugging into their release notes and putting an innovative product spin on release notes of your own.